Alexdoru/MWE/README.md

 - **[Orange's Simple Mods-1.2 ](https://legacy.curseforge.com/minecraft/mc-mods/oranges-simplemods-collection/files)** - `/simpleconfig /simplehud` Armor Status HUD, Status effect HUD and Toggle Sprint
 - **[My Sidebar Mod](https://github.com/Alexdoru/SidebarMod/releases/)** - `/sidebarmod` Enhances the sidebar

-Note : OrangeMarshall's Vanilla Enhancements is not compatible with this mod, the chat and tablist related features from this mod will not work.
+Note : OrangeMarshall's Vanilla Enhancements is not compatible with this mod, the chat, tablist and hitbox related features from this mod will not work.

 ## Feature list